dweath411/Spotify/README.md

 ## Features
 **Spotify Authentication:** Log in securely via Spotify OAuth 2.0.
 Your data is secure through Spotify.

 **Custom Playlist Creation:** Generate a curated "Origin Radar" playlist weekly, pulling from your selected source playlist.
+Generate a playlist of recommendations as well.

 **No Duplicates:** Prevent duplicate songs in curated playlists with built-in validation.